 Customer service: the hard business skill with a soft edge

-The job requirement for good customer service skills isn’t confined to those in dedicated customer service jobs or public-facing roles.
-If your job requires any interaction with a customer, a client, a service user or the public, you will benefit from having a good instinct for customer care.
+Many students think that they only need customer service skills if they are applying for dedicated customer service jobs.
+However, if your job requires any interaction with a customer, a client, a service user or the public, you will benefit from having a good instinct for customer care.